PEMapModder/PocketMine-Plugins/README.md

 # Small-Plugins
-In this repository you will find some plugins by Gamecrafter that were rejected by the PocketMine site, but most of them were made just for fun.
-The rejected plugins have been made into example plugins simply for the benefit of all of those who want to write their own plugins.
-Most of the plugins here were made in either 30 minutes or less.
+Here is a collection of @Gamecrafter's plugins.
+Some of them were made for fun, while some have actually been submitted and approved on the PocketMine site.

 ### Plugins
 * Commander